View a markdown version of this page

 Using the AWS CLI

-To encrypt an Amazon DocumentDB cluster using the AWS CLI, you must specify the --storage-encrypted option when creating the cluster.
+To encrypt an Amazon DocumentDB cluster using the AWS CLI, run the create-db-cluster command and specify the --storage-encrypted option.
 Amazon DocumentDB clusters created using the AWS CLI do not enable storage encryption by default.

 The following example creates an Amazon DocumentDB cluster with storage encryption enabled.